cmsc388T-winter22/cmsc388T-winter22/Projects/P0/README.md

 3. Add your ssh-keys to your GitHub account
 4. Clone our setup repository using ssh ```git@github.com:cmsc388T-winter22/git-setup.git```

+**NOTE: We will need to add you to the class organization, before you can push any changes.**

 Once you have cloned the remote repository, checkout the setup branch

 ```bash